The 32 Types of Betta Fish

-Multi-colored betta fish are extremely popular, and the term is a bit of a catch-all phrase that is used to describe any betta fish with three or more colors on its body that doesn’t fit a prescribed pattern type.
+Multi-colored betta fish are extremely popular, and the term is a bit of a catch-all phrase that is used to describe any betta fish with three or more colors on its body that don’t fit a prescribed pattern type.

 These fish can be extraordinarily beautiful, and the range of possibilities in terms of color and patterning is virtually limitless.

 The 11 Betta Fish Fin and Tail Types

-Just as there are many different colors and patterns, betta fish also comes with a significant number of different fin and tail types.
+Just as there are many different colors and patterns, betta fish also come with a significant number of different fin and tail types.
 This is the final component of describing and determining different varieties of betta fish.

 22. Combtail Betta

 The combtail is a relatively new variety of betta fish that many aquarists argue is not a distinct tail type, but rather a trait that can be found in many other tail types.
 Fish with a combtail have a large fan-like rear fin with a wide, but less than 180 degrees, spread.
 Fish with a caudal fin that is 180 degrees or wider are not considered to be combtails, but half suns, which we will discuss below.

 Importantly, a combtail betta fish also has rays that extend beyond the webbing of their tail, giving them a pointed, or comb-like, appearance.

 23. Crowntail Betta

 Crowntail betta fish are very closely related to the combtail.
 They are an easy fish to identify as their fins and tail webbing only extends a short way down each ray.
 As a result, their tails look very spiky and crown-like.